frc9/docker-sceptre/README.md

 # sceptre
-This is the repository of the raniemi/sceptre docker image found in Docker Hub
+This is the repository of the frc9/sceptre docker image found in Docker Hub.
+Working version of sceptre with this control framework is 1.4.1.

 # Prerequisites